pavoltravnik/maxims-of-law/maxims-of-law.md

 Fructus perceptos villae non esse constat.
 Gathered fruits do not make a part of the house.
 Dig.
 19, 1, 17, 1; 2 Bouv.
 Inst. n.
 1578.

-Frustr est potentia quae numcquam venit in actum.
+Frustra est potentia quae numcquam venit in actum.
 The power which never comes to be exercised is vain.
 2 Co.
 51.

-Frustr feruntur legis nisi subditis et obedientibus.
+Frustra feruntur legis nisi subditis et obedientibus.
 Laws are made to no purpose unless for those who are subject and obedient.
 7 Co.
 13.

-Frustr legis auxilium quaerit qui in legem committit.
+Frustra legis auxilium quaerit qui in legem committit.
 Vainly does he who offends against the law, seek the help of the law.

-Frustr petis quoa statim alteri reddere cogeris.
+Frustra petis quoa statim alteri reddere cogeris.
 Vainly you ask that which you will immediately be compelled to restore to another.
 Jenk.
 Cent.
 256.

-Frustr probatur quod probatum non relevat.
+Frustra probatur quod probatum non relevat.
 It is vain to prove that which if proved would not aid the matter in question.

 Furiosus absentis loco est. The insane is compared to the absent.
 Dig.
 50, 17, 24, 1.